-Association of Tennis Professionals, also known as ATP, is a privately owned entity headquartered in the UK.
-Founded in 1972, the organization has approximately 860 employees.
-It reported $363.3M in revenue as of 2024 and functions as a tier 1 media tech buyer.
-The company specializes in Spectator Sports.
-Functioning as the governing body of the men's professional tennis circuits, it oversees the ATP Tour, the ATP Challenger Tour, and the ATP Champions Tour.
+Association of Tennis Professionals, also known as ATP, is a privately owned organization headquartered in the UK.
+Founded in 1972, with approximately 860 employees, the organization reported $363.3M in revenue as of 2024, functioning as a tier 1 media tech buyer.
+It is the governing body of the men's professional tennis circuits, which include the ATP Tour, the ATP Challenger Tour, and the ATP Champions Tour.

 2024 Revenue